 How does nerve block work?

 Nerve blocks work by temporarily interrupting pain signal transmission along a specific nerve or group of nerves.
-A local anesthetic is injected near the nerve or nerves, which can be a single drug or a combination of drugs.
+A local anesthetic injected near the nerve or nerves, which can be a single drug or a combination of drugs.
 The anesthetic numbs the affected area and prevents pain signals from reaching the brain.
 Peripheral nerve blocks, spinal blocks, epidural blocks, and intravenous regional blocks are all methods for performing nerve blocks.

-Some nerve blocks are performed with imaging guidance, such as ultrasound or fluoroscopy, to ensure accurate anesthetic placement.
+Some nerve blocks performed with imaging guidance, such as ultrasound or fluoroscopy, to ensure accurate anesthetic placement.
 Nerve blocks are a safe and effective way to relieve many types of pain and procedures.
-However, like all medical procedures, there are risks and potential side effects, such as infection, nerve damage, or allergic reactions to the anesthetic, that should be discussed with a healthcare provider.
+However, like all medical procedures, there are risks and potential side effects, such as infection, nerve damage, or allergic reactions to the anesthetic, that should discussed with a healthcare provider.

 Types of nerve blocks